2021 Immunity Superfoods List

 One of the bio-active phytochemicals concentrated in spirulina is phycocyanobilin.
 This compound has been shown in studies like this to boost type 1 interferon response to RNA viruses, including coronaviruses and influenza.

-While not specifically tested against SARS-Cov 2, this research also found spirulina extract inhibited viral plaque formation, viral replication and reduced virus-induced mortality.
+While not specifically tested against the new virus, this research also found spirulina extract inhibited viral plaque formation, viral replication and reduced virus-induced mortality.

 Spirulina is a powerful antiviral, incredibly rich in nutrition and a superfood everyone should be using daily, especially right now.

-I also add a tablespoon of this vivid green, California grown and USDA organic powder to most smoothies and fresh juices I make for extra spirulina and phycocyanobilin.
+I also add a tablespoon of this vivid Hawaiian Blue organic powder to most smoothies and fresh juices I make for extra spirulina and phycocyanobilin.

 11. Amla Powder for Natural Vitamin C